cimug-org/CIMTool/docs/how-to/create-a-project.md

 ![ProjectNameLocation.png](../images/ProjectNameLocation.png "Project Name and Location")

 In the next dialog box that appears. select whether or not you want to include copyrights within your auto-generated artifacts (e.g. XSD, RDFS, etc.).
 Here you can load your own custom copyright headers or use the default UCAIug Apache 2.0 copyright headers provided by CIMTool.
+If you do not require copyrights you can simply select 'Do not include copyrights'.

 ![ProjectCopyrightTemplatesConfig.png](../images/ProjectCopyrightTemplatesConfig.png "Project Copyright Templates")

-If you do not require copyrights you can simply select 'Do not include copyrights'and click 'Next' or 'Finish' depending on if you will be specifying a CIM schema for your project at this time or not.
-It is suggested, but not required, to add your schema while creating your project by clicking 'Next'.
+Here we have specified a project without copyrights for now.
+Click 'Next' or 'Finish' depending on whether you will be specifying a CIM schema for your project at this time.
+It is suggested, but not required, to specify your schema while creating your project by clicking 'Next'.

 Note:  it is possible to add copyrights later to your project via 'File -> Import...'

 ![ProjectCopyrightTemplatesConfig2.png](../images/ProjectCopyrightTemplatesConfig2.png "Project Copyright Templates")

 Next in the Create New Project wizard you will be asked to specify an initial base schema.
-Click 'Browse...'.
+Click 'Browse...'

 ![ImportInitialSchema.png](../images/ImportInitialSchema.png "Import Initial Schema")